climate-informatics/climate-informatics.github.io/_pages/conferences.md

 ## Future Events

-The [14th International Conference on Climate Informatics](https://alan-turing-institute.github.io/climate-informatics-2024/) will be hosted by IBM Research Brazil taking place 285h-30th April 2025, Rio de Janeiro, Brazil.
+The 14th International Conference on Climate Informatics will be hosted by IBM Research Brazil on 285h-30th April 2025, Rio de Janeiro, Brazil.

 ## Past Events